German invasion of Belgium (1940): Belgian place in Allied strategy

-The French were infuriated at King Leopold III's open declaration of neutrality in October 1936.
-The French Army saw its strategic assumptions undermined; it could no longer expect cooperation from the Belgians in defending the Belgium’s eastern borders, which would allow it to stop a German attack well forward of the French border.
+The French government was infuriated at King Leopold III's open declaration of neutrality in October 1936.
+The French Army saw its strategic assumptions undermined; it could no longer expect cooperation from the Belgians in defending Belgium's eastern borders, which would allow it to stop a German attack well forward of the French border.
 The French were dependent on cooperation from the Belgians.
-Such a situation deprived the French any prepared defences in Belgium to forestall an attack, a situation which the French had wanted to avoid as it meant engaging the German Panzer Divisions in a mobile battle.
+Such a situation deprived the French of any prepared defences in Belgium to forestall an attack, a situation which the French had wanted to avoid as it meant engaging the German Panzer divisions in a mobile battle.
 The French considered invading Belgium immediately in response to a German attack on the country.
 The Belgians, recognising the danger posed by the Germans, secretly made their own defence policies, troop movement information, communications, fixed defence dispositions, intelligence and air reconnaissance arrangements available to the French military attaché in Brussels.
+Officially, the Belgian government retained a suspicious posture towards France, considering them as equal a danger to Belgian sovereignty as the Third Reich.
+French forces were not allowed to enter Belgium, even when the German plans to invade became imminent.

-The Allied plan to aid Belgium was the Dyle Plan; the cream of the Allied forces, including French armoured divisions, would advance to the Dyle river in response to a German invasion.
-The choice of an established Allied line lay in either reinforcing the Belgians in the east of the country, at the Meuse–Albert Canal line, and holding the Scheldt Estuary, thus linking the French defences in the south with the Belgian forces protecting Ghent and Antwerp, seemed to be the soundest defensive strategy.
+In 1940, the Allied plan to aid Belgium had become the Dyle Plan; the cream of the Allied forces, including French armoured divisions, would advance to the Dyle river in response to a German invasion.
+The earlier alternatives for an established Allied line had been either reinforcing the Belgians in the east of the country, at the already fortified Meuse–Albert Canal line, or holding the Scheldt river, thus linking the French border defences to the south with the Belgian forces protecting Ghent and Antwerp.
+However, the Albert Canal would probably take too much time to reach, while a Scheldt line would create a too long salient.
+Entrenching at the Dyle in central Belgium, the defences extending westwards along the wide and practically impassable Scheldt Estuary, therefore seemed to be the soundest defensive strategy.